mul118/shinyMCE/README.md

 [![Build Status](https://travis-ci.org/mul118/shinyMCE.svg?branch=master)](https://travis-ci.org/mul118/shinyMCE)

-shinyMCE adds the ability to use tinyMCE WYSWYG editor as a component
+shinyMCE adds the ability to use tinyMCE WYSIWYG editor as a component
     in Shiny apps.

 To install, run: